-- 50 Snow cover data from the EASE Grid Weekly Snow Cover and Ice Extent version 3.1 (Armstrong and Brodzik, 2005) were analyzed to characterize the snow season and its spatio-temporal variability.
-Developed at the National Snow and Ice Data Center (NSIDC, Boulder, Colorado), the database provides snow cover extent from 03 October 1966, and ice extent from 23 October 1978, at a weekly resolution.
-Snow data are subjected to a quality control (NSIDC Quality control summary) aimed - 55 at rectifying misclassification issues (e.g. land pixels above the snow line not classified as snow).
+Snow cover data from the EASE Grid Weekly Snow Cover and Ice Extent version 3.1 (Armstrong and Brodzik, 2005) were analyzed to characterize the snow season and its spatiotemporal variability.
+Developed at the National Snow and Ice Data Center (NSIDC, Boulder, Colorado), the database provides snow cover extent from 3 October 1966, and ice extent from 23 October 1978, at a weekly resolution.
+Snow data are subjected to a quality control (NSIDC Quality control summary) aimed at rectifying misclassification issues (e.g. land pixels above the snow line not classified as snow).
 With reference to the European continent, we select snow cover data from January 1972 in order to have continuous time series, running until 2006.
-Even though the declared spatial resolution is 25 km, mapping the data (not shown) some broader-resolution artefacts appear.
-This fact can be neglected considering the continental scale of the study, but should be taken into account for local

-60 scale investigation.
-The modes of atmospheric variability are quantified using monthly indices, available from the database of the Climate Prediction Center of the National Oceanic and Atmospheric Administration (www.cpc.noaa.gov), running from 1950 to 2009.
+Even though the declared spatial resolution is 25 km, mapping the data (not shown) some broaderresolution artefacts appear.
+This fact can be neglected considering the continental scale of the study, but should be taken into account for local scale investigation.
+The modes of atmospheric variability are quantified using monthly indices, available from the database of the Climate Prediction Center of the National Oceanic and Atmospheric Administration (www.cpc.noaa.gov).